VVUQ · Module 3 of 10

 Portfolio task

-Run a three-grid convergence study on a real simulation, extrapolate to the exact value, and report the fine result with its GCI numerical uncertainty.
+Run a three-grid convergence study on a real simulation, extrapolate to estimate the continuum-limit value, and report the fine result with its GCI numerical uncertainty.

 Retrieval and spaced review